teachingaway/teachingaway.github.io/pages/trademark-basics.md

 ## A Trademark Can Be any Symbol that Identifies a Brand

 Trademarks are generally words or logos.
 Slogans and short phrases are also common trademarks.
-But a trademark can be *any* symbol that identifies a brand.
-For example, unique product packaging ("trade dress") can be trademarked, as well as sounds or jingles, and even a scent can (in theory) be trademarked.
+But a trademark can be *any symbol* that identifies a brand, including animation, unique product packaging ("trade dress"), as well as sounds or jingles, and even a scent can (in theory) be trademarked.

 ### Trade Dress